 While many countries have taken steps to combat transnational crime, there are diverging views on how best to tackle these threats and differing levels of development among the ASEAN countries in their laws and enforcement.2 To enhance the importance of cross-border cooperation, Malaysia has spearheaded the formulation of a regional Treaty on Mutual Legal Assistance in Criminal Matters to which all the ten ASEAN countries have become signatories.
-This treaty has been accepted as the ASEAN Treaty on Mutual Legal Assistance in Criminal Matters to assist in reducing the legal red tape and combating transnational crime and terrorism, and facilitates cross-border cooperation in criminal investigations and the gathering of evidence for court proceedings (personal correspondence with senior MOHA officials).
+This treaty has been accepted as the ASEAN Treaty on Mutual Legal red tape and combating transnational crime and terrorism, and facilitates cross-border cooperation in criminal investigations and the gathering of evidence for court proceedings (personal correspondence with senior MOHA officials).